 We prefer a backpack for minimalist travel as it offers agility, mobility and freedom of movement.
 A backpack can be worn with ease for long periods of time, across varied terrain and environments.
 It can be placed under the seat or in the overhead bin of an aircraft, and is easy to bring on buses, trains and other transport mediums.
 A backpack takes minimal space when stored and can be used for more than travel, such as for work and the gym.
 We believe a backpack makes for better travel.

-A good size for a minimalist travel backpack is in the range 20 to 45 litres.
+A good size for a minimalist travel backpack is in the range 20 to 45 liters.
 A smaller pack may limit you too much.
 If you need more capacity, your packing list is probably not focused enough or one bag travel may not be right for your needs on that occasion.